SEBPT220/Django-views/readme.md

 ## View Functions

-Using the `Artist` and `Song` models that we have already implemented, let's create views to display our application's data!
-Views are really similar to controllers in the other languages we have looked at so far.
+Using the `Artist` and `Song` models that we have already implemented, let's create templates to display our application's data!
+Views in Django are similar to controllers in Express.
 They pass data to our templates.

 ```python
 # tunr/views.py